ActiumDev/dcs-server-wine/.wine/drive_c/Tacview/README.md

 All modifications made to any Tacview files must be documented in this README document along with a reason for the modification.
 Currently, no such modifications have been made.

-## Installation and Configuration

-Server-side Tacview may have a minor performance impact on the dedicated server performance, so it is not enabled by default.

-You can enable Tacview on a per-instance basis *before* starting the respective server instance as follows (example for instance/writedir `DCS.serverN`):
-`systemctl --user enable --now tacview@serverN`

-Similarly, disable Tacview as follows:
-`systemctl --user disable --now tacview@serverN`